ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Console.md

 # Command Console

 The CSE has a command console interface to show logging information, to execute build-in commands, to inspect resources, to show statistics, to plot graphs, and many more.
+The console is started automatically when the CSE is started and the console *type* is set to `rich` (the default).
+If the console *type* is set to `simple`, a more basic console is started, which only provides a minimal user interface.

-The console is started automatically when the CSE is started.
-It can be accessed via the terminal where the CSE is running.
+The console can be accessed via the terminal where the CSE is running.

 ## Console Commands